dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deployment-overview.md

 - Maintain high-quality code and data in production
 - Gain visibility into the health of deployment jobs, models, and tests

-Before continuing, make sure you understand dbt's approach to [managing environments](/docs/collaborate/environments/environments-in-dbt).
+Before continuing, make sure you understand dbt's approach to [deployment environments](/docs/deploy/deploy-environments).

 Learn how to use dbt Cloud's features to help your team ship timely and quality production data more easily.
 ## Deploy with dbt